What is Oak Wilt?

 When neighbors know about oak wilt and work together, they can save trees.
 While the oak wilt fungus will still spread through root systems even when trees are treated, a carefully timed fungicide injection can save oak trees.

 The following resources can help you identify what type of tree you have.

-- Ask a Travis County Master Gardener
+- Expert Advice from Travis County Master Gardeners

 How Can We Control Oak Wilt?

-Most trees need pruning to achieve good form, but each cut is an opportunity for insects and disease to enter the tree.
+Most trees need pruning to achieve good form, but each cut is an opportunity for insects and diseases to enter the tree.
 So, consider every cut carefully.
 Although you can prune at any time of year, the best time to prune oaks is July through January.
 That’s when fungal spores are least likely to infect a tree.
-Always paint pruning cuts on oak trees.
+Always paint pruning cuts and wounds on oak trees.
 Any type of paint can mask the smell of a fresh wound from the beetle that can carry oak wilt spores.

 A Qualified Arborist can diagnose tree problems and provide treatment recommendations.

 - Oak Wilt Qualified Arborists